Duke-LeTran/ubuntu_setup/desktop_entries/README.md

 generate your own desktop entries.

-Follow some of the examples here in this directory (or copy them directly), and place the desktop entries ino /usr/local/share/applications.
+Follow some of the examples here in this directory (or copy them directly), and place the desktop entries into `/usr/local/share/applications`.

-Note, apps that automatically take care desktop entries will place them into /usr/share/applications.
+Note, apps that automatically take care desktop entries will place them into `/usr/share/applications`.

 ## More Info
 * [gnome](https://developer.gnome.org/integration-guide/stable/desktop-files.html.en)